What Are the Most Common Injuries?

 Are Custom Orthotics Worth It?

 If you’ve ever been to a podiatrist because of a running injury, it’s likely that he or she suggested you get a custom shoe insert, or “orthotic,” made to treat or prevent injury.
 Certainly, there are still some universals when it comes to custom orthotic design.
 A runner with chronic pain under his first metatarsal head will almost certainly benefit from a shoe insert which will help relieve pressure on this area.
-And fortunately, the field of podiatry is (slowly) moving away from evaluating every foot relative to a “normal” one and instead focusing on the actual cause of tissue stress.
+And fortunately, the field of podiatry is moving, slowly albeit, away from evaluating every foot relative to a “normal” one and instead focusing on the actual cause of tissue stress.

 But the issue of comfort remains your best indicator of whether or not an orthotic is going to work for you.
 If you have a foot or lower leg injury and decide to give an orthotic a shot, it should feel better, not worse, than running without an orthotic.
-If an orthotic feels wonky while walking or running, it’s unlikely that it will help prevent future injuries.